14 best BBQ tools, utensils and accessories for cooking outdoors

-Tramontina BBQ tools pack of three
+Tramontina three piece BBQ tools set

 Best BBQ tool essentials

 The Tramontina pack of three barbecue tools are impressively sturdy.
 Firstly, they’re long, allowing you to manage what’s cooking without having your hands too close to the hot grill.
 Wooden handles work particularly well here because they don’t conduct heat.
-A good pair of tongs are also crucial, plus the flipper has a sharp serrated edge which comes in handy for splitting ingredients in two to check if they’re done.
+A good pair of tongs are always crucial, plus the flipper has a sharp serrated edge, which comes in handy for splitting ingredients in two to check if they’re done.
 Nothing fancy, just three really useful tools for a good price.

 OXO Good Grips silicone tongs

-Best tongs to use on a barbecue
+Best tongs to use with a barbecue

 These tongs are really well-designed – the rubberised handles are easy to grip and the flat silicone tips are slightly flexible so they can be used as a spatula to flip food.
 They're ideal for burgers but really come into their own when having to turn fish or vegetable slices.
 Plus if you have smaller hands they're still comfortable to use, unlike many big BBQ tools.